-Total liabilities both current and long-term were \$859,874 as of June 30, 2016, representing an increase of \$398,936 from the prior fiscal year.
-This increase is due to the Bond Program's share of the pension liability increasing by \$99,429 and also the recording of the Bond Program's other postemployment benefits (OPEB) liability for the first time in 2016 of \$294,038.
+Total liabilities both current and long-term were \$1,419,354 as of June 30, 2017, representing an increase of \$559,480 from the prior fiscal year.
+This increase is due to the Bond Program's share of the net pension liability increasing by \$209,788 and the Bond Fund accounting for performance deposits for bonds to be issued instead of the California Debt Limit Allocation Committee.